Why are there villains?

-How have the codes and conventions of villainy been applied to the Premier of Ontario in these images?
+How have the codes and conventions of villainy been applied to the Prime Minister in these images?

-Who might want to represent the Premier as a villain?
-Why?
+Why might the Conservative Party want to represent the Prime Minister as a villain?

-Has the Ontario Liberal Party tried to represent any of its opponents as villains?
+Has the Liberal Party tried to represent any of its opponents as villains?
 How?

 Who else can you find who has been represented as villainous?

 Who gains from these representations?
 How?